 Knowing how to choose a fishing charter is the single most important part of any fishing trip.

-Notice how I didn’t say ‘a wonderful fishing trip’ either: the boat and the captain you select are going to make your ordeal on the water ‘unforgettable’, one way or another.
-It is your (and now our) responsibility to ensure that when you step off the boat after a full day offshore, you use that attribute is used in the most positive way.
+Notice how I didn’t say ‘a wonderful fishing trip’ either: the boat and the captain you select are going to make your time on the water ‘unforgettable’, one way or another.
+It is your (and now our) responsibility to ensure that when you step off the boat after a full day offshore, you remember your trip for the right reasons.

 Why is identifying the right charter a crucial part of any successful voyage?
 Quite simply, because it encompasses all the other factors and worries you might have regarding your trip.

 Unfamiliar with the waters you’re about to fish in?
 The captain better be able to teach you how the fish behave locally or the ideal bait to use for each species.

-Concerned about your gear not being suited for the big game action usually taking place at your fishing destination?
-Let’s hope the charter comes equipped with all of the appropriate rods, reels, and terminal tackle that you’ll likely need (and that they’re in decent condition as well).
+You might be concerned about your gear not being suited for the big game action in your fishing destination.
+Let’s hope the charter comes equipped with all of the proper rods, reels, and terminal tackle that you’ll likely need – and that they’re in decent condition.

 Someone in your group prone to seasickness?
 It’s pretty common.
-If so, a big and sturdy vessel eliminates most of the bumps on the ‘road’.
-Fishing from a big vessel is much more enjoyable than if you rented a panga, or really any vessel under 30 feet, regardless of its appearance.
+If so, a big and sturdy boat eliminates most of the bumps on the ‘road’.
+Fishing from a large vessel is much more enjoyable than from a panga, or really any vessel under 30 feet, regardless of its appearance.

 Everything has to do with finding the proper fishing charter!
-That is exactly why we have decided to compile this comprehensive, guide-of-all-guides on how to choose a fishing charter.
+That’s exactly why we have decided to compile this comprehensive guide-of-all-guides on how to choose a fishing charter.
 Learn to pick from (usually) more than several dozen boats and captains that all look and sound the same, and still be certain that you’ve made the right decision.

-Let’s have a look at all the relevant traits of an ideal fishing charter.
+Let’s have a look at all the “must haves” on an ideal fishing charter.
 Starting with:

 Saving up to a couple hundred bucks on a fishing trip seems like a completely rational decision from a financial standpoint.
-But indulge me for a moment in making the case for not choosing the cheapest option you come across.
+But let me make the case for not choosing the cheapest option you come across.
 In fact, you don’t even want to go for the second cheapest most of the time.

 You might think that the figures sometimes listed for a single day of offshore fishing are plain greedy and outrageous, but consider the captain’s grocery list for just a second here:

-- Captains need to maintain the entire boat in regular intervals.
-They need to inspect and replace any mechanical, navigational or electronic parts of the vessel’s inventory that are past its prime or are at risk of malfunctioning,
+- Captains need to maintain the entire boat on a regular basis.
+They need to inspect and replace any mechanical, navigational, or electronic parts of the vessel’s inventory that are past its prime or are at risk of malfunctioning.

-- They need to take care of proper licensing and keep it up to date,
+- They need to acquire proper licensing and keep it up to date.

-- The premiums that the boat owner needs to pay for the insurance policies to fully cover you and your family in case of anything happening on your trip aren’t getting any cheaper,
+- The insurance premiums that boat owners needs to pay to fully cover you and your family in case anything happens on your trip aren’t getting any cheaper.

-- The docking fees that captains have to pay to the marina are another fixed cost,
+- Then there are the docking fees that captains have to pay to keep their boat in a proper marina.

-- Providing everyone on board with proper tackle and bait and routinely replacing it means more money out of the captain’s pocket.
+- Finally, providing everyone on board with proper tackle and bait and routinely replacing it means more money out of the captain’s pocket.

 And we’re only now approaching one of the largest costs every charter has to cover every day:

-Gas money will depend on a variety of factors.
-The most important ones are the size of the boat and the engine, and you should add to that the approximate distance to your fishing location.
-It’s common for an offshore sportfisher to burn up to seventy gallons a day, making the captain about $400 poorer in a single trip – and how about those oil prices?
+Gas money will vary based on a variety of factors.
+The most important ones are the size of the boat and the engine, and the approximate distance to your fishing location.
+It’s common for an offshore sportfisher to burn up to seventy gallons a day, costing the captain about $400 in a single trip.

 So what does all of this mean?

 Simply put, if you find a deal that looks too good to be true, it usually is.
-You’re paying less either because the crew is unskilled (or just underpaid, but that can’t be a good sign either), the tackle’s in a lousy condition, the boat’s older than it looks.
-It might even be due to a compilation of these and other circumstances.
+You’re paying less either because the crew is unskilled (or just underpaid, but that can’t be a good sign either), the tackle is in lousy condition, the boat’s older than it looks – it might even be due to a combination of these and other factors.

-Either way, if you’re going with the low-cost option, we definitely recommend checking the captain’s license number, as well as their credentials before you leave the docks.
+Either way, if you’re going with the low-cost option, we definitely recommend checking the captain’s license number and credentials before you leave the docks.

 The price of the charter boat isn’t a perfect indicator of the quality of service but it’s a good starting point.
 Most anglers tend to choose comfort and quality over saving a few bucks.
 This is why, generally speaking, charter fishing appears to be less price-sensitive than many other businesses.